ramenguy21/portfolio/src/blog/lost-pet-finders.md

 ## The Core Concept

-At its heart, LPF is about community-driven pet recovery service.
+At its heart, LPF is about community-driven pet recovery.
 The platform combines two main data sources:

 - **Spots:** Human-submitted sightings of pets, with details and location.
 - **Devices:** Geotag hardware (think Bluetooth beacons or GSM modules) attached to pets for real-time tracking.